apache/datafusion/docs/source/contributor-guide/inviting.md

-$NEW_PMC_MEMBMER has been a committer since $COMMITER_MONTH [2], has a strong and sustained contribution record for more than a year, and focused on helping the commity and the project grow[3].
+$NEW_PMC_MEMBMER has been a committer since $COMMITER_MONTH [2], has a strong and sustained contribution record for more than a year, and focused on helping the community and the project grow[3].

 Are there any thoughts about inviting $NEW_PMC_MEMBER to become a PMC member?